VeniceUnleashed/VU-Docs/content/general/args.md

 ---

-> `vu://join/<server-guid>`
+> `vu://join/<server-guid>[/<password>]`

-Connect to server with given GUID (without dashes).
+Connect to a server with the given GUID (without dashes) and an optional password.
 This is the ID of a [server key](/hosting/prereq/#generating-server-keys).
 You can also use this URL as a hyperlink on a website to join a server.

+Example: `vu://join/4ffa57c1068540e59b9a25eb6b00dfcd`
+Example (with password): `vu://join/4ffa57c1068540e59b9a25eb6b00dfcd/amazingpass`

 ---

-> `vu://spectate/<server-guid>`
+> `vu://spectate/<server-guid>[/<password>]`

-Connect as spectator to server with given GUID (without dashes).
+Connect as a spectator to a server with the given GUID (without dashes) and an optional password.
 This is the ID of a [server key](/hosting/prereq/#generating-server-keys).
 You can also use this URL as a hyperlink to join a server as a spectator.

+Example: `vu://spectate/4ffa57c1068540e59b9a25eb6b00dfcd`
+Example (with password): `vu://spectate/4ffa57c1068540e59b9a25eb6b00dfcd/amazingpass`

+---

+> `-cefdebug`

+Enable verbose debugging logging for CEF.
+Useful for catching issues with WebUI mods.
+When running with this argument, a `debug.log` file will be created in the directory of VU (usually `%LocalAppData%\VeniceUnleashed\client`).

 ## Server arguments